Basic Investigative Photography

 Reservations

-Please complete the online Law Enforcement Program Course Reservation Form prior to September 16, 2024.
-Submitting a reservation form does not guarantee admittance to a course.
-Confirmation notices will be emailed approximately 2 weeks prior to the class.
-Please remember to check your junk/spam folder.
+Please complete the online Law Enforcement Program Course Reservation Form prior to the deadline of November 10, 2025.
+Submitting a reservation form does not guarantee admittance.
+Agencies will receive a confirmation notice after the deadline.

 To avoid double tuition billing, a Certificate of Residence is required from students who reside outside of Monroe County.